 Today we have a special guest blogger.
 Tom Gamm is the National Cowboy Poetry Gathering Logistics Manager.
 He hangs all the banners, moves chairs and stages, sets up for the workshops and special events, and makes all of our lives easier.
 Today he's talking about one of his favorite events, the Conversation and Dinner series started by Baxter Black, and featuring Red Steagall.
 Welcome to the Western Folklife Center.

-In the years that I've been helping to stage the Gathering, I've especially enjoyed working on the dinner at the Basque Hall because it is an intimate venue away from the sometimes overwhelming frenzy of the Gatheirng.
-Individuals can experience, in a relaxed environment, one of hte more iconic figures at the centr of our culture.
+In the years that I've been helping to stage the Gathering, I've especially enjoyed working on the dinner at the Basque Hall because it is an intimate venue away from thesometimes overwhelming frenzy of the Gatheirng.
+Individuals can experience, in a relaxed environment, one of the more iconic figures at the center of our culture.
 I don't think we replicate that experience as well anywhere else.

 Please don't miss this opportunity--I've heard there is space at the dinner and I take it on as a mission to urge people to attend.
 You will not regret it.